UHBiocomputation/UH-biocomputation-web/content/pages/05-seminars.rst

 :slug: 05-seminars
 :date: 2016-01-12 15:10:34

 The biocomputation group hosts a weekly journal club meeting.
-Please contact Eleonora Bernasconi at e.bernasconi AT herts.ac.uk or Ohki Katakura at o.katakura AT herts.ac.uk if you have any queries.
+If you have any queries, please have a look at the journal club `guidelines <09-JC-guidelines.html>`_ or contact Eleonora Bernasconi at e.bernasconi AT herts.ac.uk or Ohki Katakura at o.katakura AT herts.ac.uk.
 Abstracts and other material related to these sessions will feature in the `news section <../blog_index.html>`_.
 The current rota is:

 January 2023 -
 ------------------------------